Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_NCN.md

 ## Validate: Storage Node

-Validate the storage node added successfully.
+Validate that the storage node added successfully.
 The following examples are based on a storage cluster that was expanded from three nodes to four.

 1. Verify the Ceph status looks correct.
     1. Get the current Ceph status: